-As required by HUD, a Needs Assessment Meeting was held on May 9, 2018 at City Hall, 100 NW 1st Avenue, and on May 14, 2018 as part of the Delray Beach Senior Club meeting, held at Pompey Park, 1102 NW 2nd Street, to obtain citizen input.
+As required by HUD, a Needs Assessment Meeting was held on May 20, 2019 at City Hall, 100 NW 1st Avenue, to obtain citizen input.
 In addition to advertising the public hearings, neighborhood associations, public agencies and other interested parties were notified by flyer, website and email of the date, time, and location of the public hearing.
-The City also advertised that the plan was available for a 30 day public comment period from June 13, 2018 - July 16, 2018.
+The City also advertised that the plan was available for a 30-day public comment period from June 16, 2019 - July 17, 2019.
 Although the meetings allow individuals and groups the opportunity to identify community housing and non-housing needs and to express their views, no comments were received at either public hearing.